PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 The second step involves a manual check of this very scenario to be sure it's working, and to write down all the steps needed, from start to finish:

 - Log in to the Back Office
-- Go to the "Orders" page
+- Go to the 'Orders' page
 - Reset all filters
 - Filter orders by customer name
 - Click on customer link on grid